wintermeyer/MiMiMi/README.md

 - Join via invitation link, QR code scan, or manual 6-digit code entry
 - Manual code entry form only appears when games are waiting for players (improved UX)
 - Select unique animal avatar (🐻🐘🦉🐸🦊🐰🦛🐱🦁🐼)
-- **Avatar Indicator**: Players see their avatar and current points in the top right corner during gameplay
+- **Avatar Indicator**: Players see their avatar and current points in the top right corner during gameplay and game-over screen
 - Real-time gameplay with progressive keyword reveals
 - **Guaranteed Unique Words**: Each round features a different target word - no duplicate words across rounds in the same game
 - Immediate feedback (correct/wrong)